 Best practice is to at least map the IMAP data store to the Docker host to provide a separation of data and container (important for migration to Docker and Docker image updates).
-See Persistent data with volumes (page 7).
+See section Section 2.2.4.

-6.6.2 Use local mail on Docker host
+6.6.2.
+Use local mail on Docker host